 If you’re looking to improve your accounting software to help improve managing accountability, why not take a look at this comparison site.

-This goes hand in hand with accountability, but is even broader.
+This is even broader than accountability.
 As a charity, you know the work you’re doing is extremely valid and you need to prove it to the outside world.

-Transparency is all about telling potential donors how you plan to spend donations, and then showing evidence of how you’ve done as you said.
+Transparency is all about telling potential donors how you plan to spend donations and then evidencing how you’ve done as you said.

 Publicise your success so far: